Frequently Asked Music Questions

 Can I start the Music Technology program in the the spring semester?

 Yes, but you may not be able to take any theory or piano classes unless you were placed into Rudiments of Music or Theory II.
-Also, we strongly suggest that students beginning the Music Technology program in the spring plan on enrolling in Audio Recording I during the following summer.
+Also, we strongly suggest that students beginning the Music Technology program in the spring plan on enrolling in Audio Recording I and Music Production I in the Spring semester to stay on track for graduation.
 This will allow the student to get in sync with course sequencing by the following fall semester.

 What classes can I take if I start in the spring semester?